ESOL

 • One year to complete.

-Important Note: If a teacher is flagged as Out Of Field (OOF) for ESOL as a Category I teacher, and later transfers to another position within another category, the teacher must complete Category I requirements.
+Important Note: If a Category I teacher is flagged as Out of Field (OOF) for ESOL and later transfers to a position within another category, the teacher must complete Category I requirements.

 ESOL Endorsement Courses for Category I and II teachers (60 hours each).
 These courses can be taken in any order.